Technical Webinar: Understanding the Value of Pavement Preservation for County/Municipal Roadway Maintenance Operations

 December 17 @ 12:00 pm - 1:00 pm CST

-Preserving roadway systems is of the utmost importance to every municipal entity.
+Preserving roadway systems, pavement preservation, is of the utmost importance to every municipal entity.
 One of the most cost effective ways of maintaining the “Pavement Condition Index” over time is the use of an asphalt maltene rejuvenator.
-In today’s world where budgets are shrinking and the roadway systems growing, the question is how to maintain these roadways with the available funding.
+Today, as budgets shrink and roadways grow, the question is how to maintain these roadways with the available funding.
 This nightmare scenario can be remedied by adding an asphalt maltene rejuvenator to your overall roadway maintenance program.
-This technology is proven to stabilize and dramatically slow the pavement aging process, significantly extend the service life of the roadways and stretch the agencies budget dollars.
+This technology is proven to stabilize and dramatically slow the pavement aging process.
+As a result, you will significantly extend the service life of the roadways and stretch the agencies budget dollars.
 With a relatively small investment, an agency can develop a “Pavement Rejuvenation Program” to treat a large system of roadways and maintain and/or improve the roadway system’s “Pavement Condition Index”.

 This presentation identifies the specific benefits of establishing and maintaining a pavement preservation program.
-In addition, the presentation will outline the financial benefits of a pavement preservation program versus other typical roadway maintenance techniques as demonstrated by a real world case study in Travis County, Texas.
+In addition, the presentation will outline the financial benefits of a pavement preservation program versus other typical roadway maintenance techniques.
+This was demonstrated by a real world case study in Travis County, Texas.

-Don has provided civil engineering services to foreign countries (Paraguay, Mexico and Sri Lanka) through the International City/County Management Association (ICMA).
-He has served on the boards for Texas Association of County Engineers and Road Administrators, Texas Chapter American Public Works Association, Central Texas Branch Public Works Association (President), and the Texas Chapter of the Solid Waste Association of North America (President).
-He is married and has two grown (Aggie) children.
+Don is married and has two grown (Aggie) children.
+He has provided civil engineering services to foreign countries through the International City/County Management Association (ICMA).
+Lastly, he has served on the boards for the five associations including: the Texas Association of County Engineers and Road Administrators, the Texas Chapter American Public Works Association, the Central Texas Branch Public Works Association, and the Texas Chapter of the Solid Waste Association of North America.